yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 > If you give your fans what they want, they’ll give you what you need.

-Not to say you shouldn’t write hit songs, but if you hide away for a long time and emmerge with a hit song, **no one will care**.
+Not to say you shouldn’t write hit songs, but if you hide away for a long time and immerge from the shadows with a hit song, **no one will care**.

-**You must have an audience for your music to take off.**
+> **You must have an audience for your music to take off.**

-## Harness the power of content marketing to grow your audience
+### Harness the power of content marketing to grow your audience

 Record labels are great at getting the word out about the latest album by their artists, and rightfully so.
 This is how labels make the majority of their money.
 Like I mentioned earlier, record labels have teams of marketing experts devising new ways to make people aware of their new products.
 They have large budgets set aside to buy billboard ads, digital ads, social media marketing, and any other channel that converts people into customers.